Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 Some works seek to decompose the gaze into multiple related features and construct multi-task CNNs to estimate these feature.
 Yu \etal introduce a constrained landmark-gaze model for modeling the joint variation of eye landmark locations and gaze directions~\cite{Yu_2018_ECCVW}.
 As shown in~\fref{fig:multitask}, they build a multi-task CNN to estimate the coefficients of the landmark-gaze model as well as the scale and translation information to align eye landmarks.
 Finally, the landmark-gaze model serve as a decode to calculate gaze from estimated parameters..
 Deng~\etal decompose the gaze direction into eyeball movement and head pose~\cite{Deng_2017_ICCV}.
 They design a multi-tasks CNN to estimate the eyeball movement from eye images and the head pose from facial images.
 The gaze direction is computed from eyeball movement and head pose using geometric transformation.
 Wu \etal propose a multi-task CNN that simultaneously segments the eye part, detects the IR LED glints, and estimates the pupil and cornea center \cite{Wu_2019_iccvw}.
 The gaze direction is covered from the reconstructed eye model.

 Other works perform multiple gaze-related tasks simultaneously.
 Recasens \etal present an approach for following gaze in video by predicting where a person (in the video) is looking, even when the object is in a different frame \cite{Recasens_2017_ICCV}.
 They build a CNN to predict the gaze location in each frame and the probability containing the gazed object of each frame.
 Also, visual saliency shows strong correlation with human gaze in scene images~\cite{Kruthiventi_2016_CVPR, Wang_2020_tpami}.
 In~\cite{Chong_2018_ECCV}, they estimate the general visual attention and human's gaze directions in images at the same time.
-Kellnhofer \etal propose a dynamic 3D gaze network that includes temporal information~\cite{Kellnhofer_2019_ICCV}.
-They use bi-LSTM~\cite{Graves_2005_ICANN} to process a sequence of 7 frames.
-The extracted feature is used to estimate not only the gaze direction of the central frame but also the gaze uncertainty.
+Kellnhofer \etal propose a temporal 3D gaze network~\cite{Kellnhofer_2019_ICCV}.
+They use bi-LSTM~\cite{Graves_2005_ICANN} to process a sequence of 7 frames to estimate not only gaze directionS but also gaze uncertainty.